Kwilso3412/Dad-Joke-Quiz-Game/quiz game/README.md

 I did two different versions

-The Score version
+The "Score" version
   - asks the user for thier imput
   - gives the user a score and percentage of their results
   - if they get it wrong they ask them to try again
   - pauses in between after text

-The try again version
+The "Try Again" version
   - asks the user for thier imput
   - gives the user a score and percentage of their results
   - if they get it wrong they ask them to try again